parsonsdt/ACC/README.md

 # Advanced Advanced Critical Computation 2022

-This is the [website](https://parsonsdt.github.io/Advanced-Critical-Computation-2022/) for Advanced Advanced Critical Computation, an undergraduate course at Parsons Design & Technology at the New School.
+This is the [website](https://parsonsdt.github.io/Advanced-Critical-Computation-2022/) for Advanced Critical Computation, an undergraduate course at Parsons Design & Technology at the New School.

 ### Faculty